Pizzicato Five: 1990s

 The band's American debut came in 1994 with the release of the EP Five by Five on Matador Records.
 This was quickly followed by a full-length album, Made in USA, a compilation of tracks from their last three Japanese albums which sold 200,000 copies worldwide.

 Shortly before the release of the next album Overdose in the same year, Keitarō Takanami quit the band, leaving Konishi and Nomiya as the only remaining members.
 In February 1995, the two set off on a successful 14-stop tour of Europe and America.
 Another compilation, The Sound of Music by Pizzicato Five, was released in October 1995, again featuring various tracks from the Maki-era albums.

 After the 1996 release of the album Romantique 96 and several singles, including the hit "Baby Portable Rock", in 1997 the band formed its own label, Readymade Records, and released the commercially successful album Happy End of the World – the only Pizzicato Five album to be released unchanged in both Japan and the rest of the world.

 In 1998, the band released The International Playboy & Playgirl Record in Japan.
 It would be released a year later worldwide with a slightly different track listing and the shortened title (which was also its Japanese title) of Playboy & Playgirl.

 1999 came and Pizzicato Five released the JBL Maxisonic series of EPs, followed by the album Pizzicato Five.
 It included songs from each of the three EPs in very different forms: "Darlin' of Discothèque" is shorter and instrumental, "A Perfect World" is a lounge-style rearrangement sung by guest vocalist Mieko Hirota and the new song "20th Century Girl" is based on the B-side "Room Service", originally written by Masumi Arichika of TV Jesus.

 Final years

 In 2000, Matador Records released Pizzicato Five under the somewhat less confusing name of The Fifth Release from Matador.
 The CD version of this left out the first song "Love Again" but added three extra tracks (one from each of the JBL Maxisonic EPs), while the LP version shared the same title but deviated still further from the original track listing.
 It would also be Pizzicato Five's last American release.

 2001 saw the Japanese release of the album Çà et là du Japon and the announcement that the band was to break up, followed by a series of live events featuring guest performances by old members and two further Big Hits and Jet Lags albums – Pizzicato Five R.I.P.
 (1998–2001) and Singles (1993–2001).
+Since their disbandment, the band's catalogue has been reissued as various compilations such as "Pizzicato Five On Demand".